 Just the same, there’s probably not enough tomato pomace here to make much of a difference.

-Next, we’re pleased to note this food contains chelated minerals, minerals that have been chemically attached to protein.
+Next, we’re pleased to find chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.